aurasphere/aurasphere/README.md

 I'm Donato, and this is your daily fortune:

-> 🥠 The world may be your oyster, but it doesn't mean you'll get its pearl.
+> 🥠 Your resemblance to a muppet will prevent the world from taking you seriously.

-Last update: Fri Aug 15 05:11:45 2025
+Last update: Sat Aug 16 05:10:36 2025

 ### Let's play! 🎮